MicroStrategy/rest-api-docs/docs/common-workflows/manage-fact-objects/update-a-fact-object.md

 ---
-title: Workflow Sample - Update a Fact Object
+title: Workflow sample - Update a fact object
-sidebar_label: Update a Fact Object
+sidebar_label: Update a fact object
 description: The workflow to update a fact object.
 ---